 "Hi.
 We're here again, with another video in our AlloyGator docu-series.

-Last time we looked at how we assess if AlloyGators will fit your particular wheel, and mentioned that there are some additional considerations to take into account if your wheels are diamond turned or diamond cut."
+Last time we looked at how we assess if AlloyGators will fit your particular wheel, and mentioned that there are some additional considerations to take into account if your wheels are diamond turned or diamond cut.
+So we'll now be discussing can AlloyGators be fitted to diamond turned alloy wheels"

 First of all we’ll clarify what we mean by diamond turned.